 The Way of the Most Generous One:

 In this scriptural way we can discern the two different paths that have been taken.
 The first path was taken by the elite religious establishment led by the self-proclaimed Holy Ones, the Prushim rabbinate (the Pharisees) and the Righteous Ones, the Tzedukim (the aristocratic priestly class (the Sadducees) who had each gone their hyper-legalistic—-way of the Ayin Ha-ra.
 Their labors had, like the previous depiction of them as the Elder Brother in the mashal of the “Lost Son,” borne the heat of the day.

 In truth, they were not the truly pious ones that they so proudly claimed to be.
 They were the stingy ones.
 These elite ones had depicted Abba Avinu, the One to whom belongs “all of the earth and everything that is in it,” as being a “stingy one” (just like them).
-In stark contrast, the Man with the Good Eye, as an advocate for his spiritually impoverished Hebrew brothers and sisters (the Messiah), depicts the Landowner Abba Avinu as a Loving, Gracious, Generous Father.
-The Messiah describes our heavenly Father as being the Most Generous One who equally loves in an unqualified way all of His Hebrew (and Gentile) children.
+In stark contrast, the Man with the Good Eye, as an advocate for his spiritually impoverished Jewish brothers and sisters (the Messiah), depicts the Landowner Abba Avinu as a Loving, Gracious, Generous Father.
+The Messiah describes our heavenly Father as being the Most Generous One who equally loves in an unqualified way all of His Jewish (and Gentile) children.